smrealms/smr/README.md

 ## Global variables
 All pages are called with the following variables available (there may be more)

+### $db
+This is a global instance of the SmrMySqlDatabase class.
+It can be used for database queries anywhere, but be careful to avoid using it in two places simultaneously (doing so will cause database errors).

 ### $var
 $var contains all information passed using the $container from the previous page.
 This *can* be assigned to, but only using SmrSession::updateVar($name, $value)

+### $template
+The global instance of the Template class should be the _only_ instance, and it is used to assign variables for display processing.

 ### $account
-For any page loaded whilst logged in this contains the current SmrAccount object and should not be assigned to.
+This contains the current SmrAccount object and should not be assigned to.

 ### $player
-For any page loaded whilst within a game this contains the current SmrPlayer object and should not be assigned to.
+_[Scope: in game]_ This contains the current SmrPlayer object and should not be assigned to.

 ### $ship
-For any page loaded whilst within a game this contains the current SmrShip object and should not be assigned to.
+_[Scope: in game]_ This contains the current SmrShip object and should not be assigned to.

+### $sector
+_[Scope: in game]_ This contains the current SmrSector object and should not be assigned to.

 ## Request variables